ramyardaneshgar/THM-Writeup-ThreatHunting-Endgame/README.md

 The **Exfiltration tactic** involves transferring stolen data out of the network.
 I focused on identifying data exfiltration over **ICMP**, a covert channel commonly used to bypass detection.

 1. **Formulating the Hypothesis**
    I hypothesized that ICMP traffic might be abused for data exfiltration.
-I crafted my query to search for common system utilities like `ping` or `Invoke-WebRequest` in the log files.
+I created my query to search for common system utilities like `ping` or `Invoke-WebRequest` in the log files.

 2. **Initial Investigation**
    I ran the following query to find matches for suspicious system calls: